Cluster flies

 Management Options

-Use Integrated Pest Management (IPM) for successful pest management.
+See "Using Integrated Pest Management (IPM) in the Landscape" for successful pest management techniques.

 Non-chemical Management